Important

 $ mkdir $QUAY/config

-2. Copy the generated Project Quay configuration bundle to the directory:
+4. Copy the Project Quay configuration file to the directory:

 Prepare local storage for image data